aalnms/Jailbreaks_LLMs/README.md

 yeah it's me.

 Jailbreaks LLM security.system.restrictions
-all this from YAZEED AL-BADAWY SA.
+all this PROMPTS by YAZEED AL-BADAWY SA.

 if u find our no I'll help u in the way.